gasparka/thesis/docs/3_synthesis.rst

 Defining registers with variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The previous section made a mistake of expecting the registers to work in the same way
+The previous section made a mistake of expecting the registers to work exactly in the same way
 as 'class variables' in traditional programming languages.
-Actually registers are delayed elements, so to say
+In reality the difference is that registers
-they take the next value.
+have delayed assignment i.e. they take value on next clock edge (or in this case, function call).
 VHDL defines a special 'signal assignment' operator for this kind of delayed assignment, that can be used on
-VHDL signal objects like like :code:`a <= b`.
+VHDL signal objects like :code:`a <= b`.
 These objects are hard to map to higher level languages and have
 limited usage in VHDL structured code constructs.

 Conveniently, the signal assignment can be mimicked with two variables,
 to represent the **next** and **current** values.
 The signal assignment operator sets the value of **next** variable.
 On the next simulation delta, all the
 signals are updated i.e. **next** written to **current**.
-This way of writing sequential logic has been
+This way of writing sequential logic has been previously
 suggested by Pong P. Chu in his VHDL book :cite:`chu_vhdl` and is also used in MyHDL signal objects
 :cite:`jan_myhdl_signals`.